 If you are not a mental health professional, I’m still happy to work with you.
 I just can’t help you advertise for mental health conditions.
 If you’re not sure if you would qualify, let me know and I will be happy to clarify.

 Most therapists are more experienced in treating certain conditions than others.
-Similarly, I am more experienced in some areas of online marketing than others.
-For instance, I have extensive experience with AdWords marketing, but only limited experience in social media marketing.)
+Similarly, I am more experienced in some areas of marketing than others.
+For instance, I have extensive experience with Google advertising, but if you want to place an ad in your local newspaper I’m probably not the right guy for you.

 Therefore, if a client expresses interest in hiring me for someone that is outside of my scope of expertise, I’ll refer them to someone who is more qualified.
 If I have limited experience in a particular area but still think I can do a good job, I’ll let the client know and allow them to decide if they’d prefer to work with me or seek a referral.